Jozy Altidore: International career

 On August 14, 2013, Altidore scored a hat-trick in the United States' 4–3 comeback win over Bosnia and Herzegovina, notably scoring from a free kick just outside the box with a curling effort.
 Altidore's three goals and an assist stretched his consecutive game scoring streak to 5 games, the most in U.S. national team history.
 On June 7, 2014, Altidore broke his goal-scoring drought with two goals against Nigeria, the defending Africa Cup of Nations champions.

 On June 16, 2014, in the United States' opening 2014 FIFA World Cup match against Ghana, Altidore injured a hamstring and had to be carried from the field.

-On March 31, 2015, Altidore received his first international red card for verbally abusing referee Luca Banti in an eventual 1–1 friendly draw against Switzerland in Zürich.
+On March 31, 2015, Altidore received his first international red card for verbally abusing FIFA referee Luca Banti in an eventual 1–1 friendly draw against Switzerland in Zürich.

 Altidore became the 17th American to reach 100 international caps on January 29, 2017, when he started in a goalless draw against Serbia.
 Only Donovan had reached the milestone at a younger age than his 27 years.

 Style of play

-A quick and physically powerful striker, Altidore is both capable of scoring goals and linking up with his teammates, due to his movement, finishing, and work-rate.
-His height, strength, and ability in the air also enable him to hold up the ball with his back to goal and act as a target forward; he is also capable of playing on the wing, or as a second striker.
+Having been a quick and physically powerful striker, Altidore was both capable of scoring goals and linking up with his teammates, due to his movement, finishing, and work-rate.
+His height, strength, and ability in the air also enabled him to hold up the ball with his back to goal and act as a target forward; he had also been capable of being deployed on the wing, or as a second striker.